shouvikcirca/PCB-Classification/README.md

 Random Cropping might not be helpful as it might exclude the defect mark and that could lead to class inversion.

+cmpth_checkpoints/exp2 was a mistake.
+Have to swap falseratio and trueratio.The ratio should be such that it magnifies the minority-samples-class pred value and shrinks teh majority-samples-class pred value.
+In exp2 I did the opposite.